confluentinc/cp-docker-images/docs/tutorials/clustered-deployment-ssl.rst

          -e ZOOKEEPER_SERVERS="localhost:22888:23888;localhost:32888:33888;localhost:42888:43888" \
          confluentinc/cp-zookeeper:3.0.1

-  Check the logs to see the Zookeeper server has booted up successfully
+  Check the logs to see the broker has booted up successfully

   .. sourcecode:: bash